jprjr/multigcc/README.md

 I can't distribute the OSX SDKs.

-In order for OSX to work, you'll need to mount the SDK in as a volume, at /usr/apple/SDK/, ie:
+In order for OSX to work, you'll need to mount the SDK in as a volume, at /opt/sdk, ie:

-`-v /opt/sdks/MacOSX10.10.sdk:/usr/apple/SDK/MacOSX10.10.sdk`
+`-v /opt/sdks/MacOSX10.10.sdk:/opt/sdk/MacOSX10.10.sdk:ro`

-To bring in the OSX 10.10 SDK to the right folder.
+At start-up, the container will stow the SDK into the filesystem, meaning your original SDK folder remains untouched.

 The osxcross project has tools for extracting the required SDK from XCode: https://github.com/tpoechtrager/osxcross